oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

 Oppia aims to provide a good and fruitful learning experience to all people.
-This includes people with certain conditions like poor vision, hearing loss etc. Certain tools like Lighthouse grade pages based on their accessibility and assign a score from 0 to 1 (inclusive).
+This includes people with certain conditions like poor vision, hearing loss etc. Certain tools like **Lighthouse** grade pages based on their accessibility and assign a score from 0 to 1 (inclusive).
 As of now not all pages on Oppia have an accessibility score of 1, which can make it difficult for some learners to use Oppia which is not ideal.

 Therefore, the aim of this project is to improve the accessibility of all learner facing pages on Oppia, i.e. getting the Lighthouse scores of all these pages to 1.0.
 Under this project, the contributor is expected to fix all [the accessibility issues](https://github.com/oppia/oppia/issues?q=is%3Aissue+is%3Aopen+label%3Aa11y+) that have already been filed and run Lighthouse tests on all learner facing pages and bring their scores to 1.0, if that isn’t already the case.

+**What's Explicitly Out of Scope:** Improving the accessibility of non-learner facing pages (e.g. Admin page, Release coordinator page, etc.)

 **Link to PRD:** None